EOEPCA/deployment-guide/docs/building-blocks/resource-registration.md

 An OGC API Processes interface for registering, updating, or deleting resources on the local platform.

 2. **Harvester**
-Automates workflows (via Flowable BPMN) to harvest data from external sources.
+Automates workflows (via the Operaton BPM engine) to harvest data from external sources.
 This guide demonstrates harvesting Landsat data from USGS.

 3. **Common Registration Library**
 A Python library consolidating upstream packages (e.g. STAC tools, eometa tools) for business logic in workflows and resource handling.